tablexi/capistrano3-unicorn/README.md

 ### Gotchas

 - The `unicorn:start` task invokes unicorn as `bundle exec unicorn`.
-If you don't want this, too bad.
+If you don't want this, you're out of luck for now.

 - When running tasks not during a full deployment, you may need to run the `rvm:hook`: